GabeScott/standard-works-vault/General Conference/1991 April - “Honour Thy Father and Thy Mother”.md

 It has been about forty years since I saw that honor given.
 Now I see its effects.
 I see June and her brother and sisters honoring their mother as they saw their mother honoring her own mother.
 Fortunately, True Dixon is blessed with good health and vigor and has no present need for the kind of care her mother required.
 Still, her children are attentive.
 There are frequent visits and phone calls and invitations that include her in all the family activities she desires.
 I believe her days will be longer upon the land because of the attentiveness and companionship of her children, who learned the way to honor a parent by seeing how their own mother honored hers.

 I am grateful for this example and for this principle, especially when I anticipate the effect of having our daughters and sons observe how their mother honors her mother.
 I am sure that when the time comes, my own companion’s days will be lengthened upon the land because of the care her children will give to her because of the example she has set for them.
 A worthy example repeats itself from generation to generation.
 Truly, righteousness is a beacon and a worthy act is its own reward.
-As the Lord said, “He who doeth the works of righteousness shall receive his reward, even peace in this world, and eternal life in the world to come.”
-(D&C 59:23.)
+As the Lord said, “He who doeth the works of righteousness shall receive his reward, even peace in this world, and eternal life in the world to come” ([[D&C 59.23|D&C 59:23]]).

 In time to come, each of us will be judged by the Lord God of Israel, who commanded us to honor our fathers and our mothers.
 I pray that each of us will conduct ourselves toward our parents in such a way that we will be guiltless before God at that day.
 In the name of Jesus Christ, amen.